Sea to Sky Safety Net

 We all have mental health that needs nurturing and together we can work toward building a strong foundation of community support and resilience.

-This site shares local and community resources to support individuals who may be experiencing mental health and substance use challenges, including in person support services, online therapy options, opportunities for self-care, navigation tools and literature.
+This site shares local and community resources to support individuals who may be experiencing mental health and substance use challenges, including resources for in person support services, online therapy options, opportunities for self-care, navigation tools and literature.

 Sea to Sky Safety Net was made possible with support from the Katz Amsterdam Foundation and is a collaborative effort between the Whistler Blackcomb Foundation and our Sea to Sky non-profit and social service partners.